Tutorial: projector approach to master equations for open quantum systems: Particular case 1: Bath decays faster than any other timescale (Brownian master equation)

-Assuming the steady state of $\Lv_B$ exists, the real part of its eigenvalues is negative, and hence $\exp(\mathcal{L}_B\tau)$ decays with $\tau$.
-Moreover, it decays much faster than any other timescale, as by assumption $\Lv_B$ is the largest energy scale of the problem (proportional to $\xi^2$).
-Since the density matrix $v$ evolves on a slower timescale ($\sim\xi$), it practically remains unchanged during this decay.
-This justifies our approximation to remove the $\tau$ dependence in $v(t-\tau)$ and extend the upper limit of the integral to infinity, obtaining
+Note that the vector $\vert \varrho (t) )$ is not necessarily restricted to physical density matrices.
+Equation~\eqref{EqLvoverarbstate} confirms that, since $\text{Re}[\lambda_j]\le0$, $\exp(\mathcal{L}_B\tau)$ is a decaying function of $\tau$~\footnote{Note that we technically exclude the eigenvalue $\lambda_j=0$ in making this argument since, in usual scenarios -- and certainly in all examples of this tutorial -- it does not appear when evaluating the second line of Eq.~\eqref{NZreducedAM}.
+This is the case if the bath is formed by independent modes and $\rho_B$ represents a thermal state, as can be easily checked.}.
+Moreover, it decays much faster than any other timescale, as by assumption $\text{Re}[\lambda_j]\propto \xi^2$ are the largest energy scales of the problem.
+Since both the density matrix $v$ and the interaction Liouvillian $\Lv_{\rm Int}$ evolve on a slower timescale ($\sim\xi$ at most), they practically remain unchanged during this decay.
+This justifies undertaking a Markov approximation, i.e., to remove the $\tau$ dependence in $v(t-\tau)$ and $\Lv_{\rm Int}(t-\tau)$ (the latter is the key difference with respect to the Born-Markov master equation in Sec.~\ref{SecBornMarkov}), and to extend the upper limit of the integral to infinity.
+We obtain